neilg63/vehicle-xml-import/readme.md

 ```
 phpunit tests/Feature/app/Http/Controllers/ApiController.php
 ```
-This test empties all DB tables and recreates the database from scratch.
+This feature test empties all DB tables and recreates the database from scratch.
 In a commercial project I'd naturally set up a test environment with a separate database.